 Other Posts in this Series

 There are five posts in the series on the Consultation Analysis.
-And a series of seven on Regulatory Reform, when you include my original post on ‘The Roberton Rammy’ and the latest one on the proposed Bill.
+And a series of thirteen on Regulatory Reform, when you include my original posts on ‘The Roberton Rammy’ and the latest ones on the proposed Bill and the Scottish Government’s response to the Consultation Analysis.

 - The Debate on the Review of Legal Services Regulation in Scotland (aka ‘The Roberton Rammy’)